jdsn/nbuexplorer/readme.txt

 NbuExplorer
 ===================

-Nokia NBU, NFB and NFC backup file (produced by Nokia Content Copier) and ARC backup file (created by symbian phones as backup to memory card) parser, extractor and viewer.
+NbuExplorer is Nokia NBU, NBF, NFB, NFC and ARC backup file parser, extractor and viewer.
 It can help you check the contents of a backup or extract files from it.
 It is non-destructive as it accesses backup files in a read-only mode.
 Nevertheless, it is provided with NO WARRANTY (according to GNU GPL license).
 The main goal of this application is to enable Nokia phone and Nokia software (PC Suite and Ovi Suite) users to access their data stored in backup files in as much comfortable way as possible.
 This application IS NOT an official